whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/my-life-bits.md

 replace hierarchy for organization (2) many visualizations should
 be supported (3) annotations are critical to non-text media and

-## must be made easy, and (4) authoring should be via transclusion
+## Must Be Made Easy, and (4) Authoring Should Be via Transclusion

 ## Categories and Subject Descriptors

 H.3.0 \[ **Information Storage and Retrieval** \]: General
 H.5.4 \[ **Information Interfaces and Presentation** \]: Hypertext/
-Hypermedia – _Architectures, Navigation, User issues_
+Hypermedia – *Architectures, Navigation, User issues*

 ## General Terms